jacohallum/jacohallum/README.md

+Got it — here’s your revised **README**, separating the *UFC Fight Tracker* and *UFC Event Tracker* projects clearly, written in your requested plain and confident style (Flesch 80+, no buzzwords, no adverbs, active voice):

+---

 # 👋 Jacob Hallum

-Hi there!
-I’m Jacob Hallum — a software developer with a strong focus on building sports applications and real-time systems.
+Hi, I’m Jacob Hallum — a software developer who builds real-time systems and sports applications.
+I focus on creating tools that deliver live data, smooth performance, and reliable results.

 ## ⚽ GameWatchr (In Progress)

-I’m currently working on **[GameWatchr](https://github.com/jacohallum/GameWatchr)**, a personalized sports website designed to give users full control over notifications, team tracking, and event highlights across all major sports.
-The project includes full-stack development using:
+**[GameWatchr](https://github.com/jacohallum/GameWatchr)** is a full-stack sports hub that lets users manage notifications, track teams, and view event highlights across major leagues.
+It is built with:

-* **Next.js** with **TypeScript**
+* **Next.js** and **TypeScript**
-* **PostgreSQL** and **Prisma**
+* **PostgreSQL** with **Prisma ORM**
-* Secure authentication with **NextAuth**
+* Secure sign-in through **NextAuth**
-* Planned AI features like smart alerts and sentiment analysis
+* Planned features for AI-driven alerts and sentiment insights

+## 🥋 UFC Fight Tracker

+**[UFC Fight Tracker]** scans official UFC sources to detect new fight announcements, lineup changes, and event updates as they happen.
+It focuses on reliable data tracking and clear automation.

+Key features include:

+* Automatic detection of new events and fights
+* Tracking for lineup updates, cancellations, and replacements
+* Caching to prevent duplicate alerts
+* **Discord** and **Twitter** integrations for notifications

-## 🥋 UFC Live Event Tracker
+## 🥊 UFC Event Tracker

-In parallel, I’ve developed a **UFC Fight Tracker**, which offers:
+The **UFC Event Tracker** monitors ongoing fight nights in real time.
+It captures live results, round details, and fighter stats during active events.

+Highlights:

-* **Live event detection**
+* Live event monitoring and result posting
-* **Round-by-round breakdowns**
+* Round-by-round summaries
-* **Real-time result alerts**
-* **Discord bot integration**

-This system interacts with the ESPN API and uses persistent caching and optimized polling logic to ensure timely and accurate updates.
+* Real-time updates for decisions and finishes
+* Persistent cache and rate-limited API polling for stability

 ## 🎮 PipeMan

-I also enjoy making games.
-One of my favorite personal projects is **[PipeMan](https://jcbh0.itch.io/pipeman)** — a quirky, puzzle-inspired platformer I developed with a unique control scheme and aesthetic.
+**[PipeMan](https://jcbh0.itch.io/pipeman)** is a puzzle platformer I created with an experimental control system and a simple, hand-drawn style.

 ---

-### 📫 Connect with Me
+### 📫 Connect

-Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/jacobhallum) — I’m always open to sharing ideas, feedback, or collaboration opportunities.
+You can find me on [LinkedIn](https://www.linkedin.com/in/jacobhallum).
+I’m open to discussing code, system design, or collaborative projects that improve how live data is built and shared.